 CWPT sponsors a hands-on preservation event to spruce up America's hallowed Civil War sites

 (Washington, D.C.) - The Civil War began as a struggle between armies of untrained but enthusiastic volunteers.
-Seven generations later, another army of volunteers is about to descend on America's storied Civil War battlefields — only this array of dedicated men and women will be armed with paint brushes, trash bags and weed whackers.
+Seven generations later, another army of volunteers is about to descend on America's Civil War battlefields — only this horde of dedicated men and women will be armed with paint brushes, trash bags and weed whackers.

 "Civil War sites are often the victims of their own popularity," noted Civil War Preservation Trust (CWPT) President James Lighthizer.
 "Without proper maintenance, battlefields can suffer from the ravages of both time and tourism.
 Our goal is to spruce up these links to America's past so they can be enjoyed by all."

-Now in its eighth year, Park Day is an annual hands-on preservation event created by CWPT.
+Now in its ninth year, Park Day is an annual hands-on preservation event created by CWPT.
 Volunteers gather at designated Civil War sites to help with routine repairs and maintenance.
 Activities can range from raking leaves and hauling trash to painting signs and trail building.
 In exchange for their hard work, participants receive T-shirts and have an opportunity to hear local historians describe the significance of the site.